gh-training-schl2/github-games-SomeCodeGuy0815/README.md

 ## Welcome to GitHub Games

-A project based learning activity for people who are getting started with Git and GitHub.
+A project based learning activity for people who are getting started with Git and GitHub!

 You can play the game at:  https://gh-training-schl2.github.io/github-games-SomeCodeGuy0815/